 About the author

-Raymond Lavine Lavine LTC Benefits www.lavineltcins.com advises families on how to avoid using their income and assets for extended care by owning a plan that provides a predictable stream of income and maintains the family’s lifestyle and estate planning.
+Raymond Lavine Lavine LTC Benefits www.lavineltcins.com advises family avoiding using their income and assets for extended care by owning a plan that provides a predictable income stream and maintains the family’s lifestyle and estate planning.

-Emotional Well Being: Raymond Lavine’s father needed extended care assistance three times, but had no care plan to pay for the services.
-His 98-year-old mother owns a long term care plan and has benefitted from home care services for 10 years.
+Emotional Well-Being: Raymond Lavine’s father needed extended care assistance three times but had no care plan to pay for the services.
+His 98-year-old mother owns a long-term care plan and has benefitted from home care services for ten years.

 Knowledge: Lavine has a BA in International Relations from the University of Southern California; an MBA and MA from Drucker-Ito Graduate School of Management, Claremont Graduate University; and the CLTC designation.

-Financial Gain: Lavine provides common-sense advice about how to pay for care with a predictable stream of income.
-This planning avoids the need to spend personal assets to pay for care and there are no income tax consequences when a benefits plan pays for care.
+Financial Gain: Lavine provides common-sense advice about paying for care with a predictable income stream.
+This planning avoids spending personal assets to pay for maintenance, and there are no income tax consequences when a benefits plan pays for care.